Brian Manning (trade unionist and activist): Wave Hill walk-off and strike

 Manning used the first visit to organise details of ongoing support.
-Back in Darwin he organised an ongoing roster using the truck to carry supplies, although he reports that over a dozen or so trips the original timber tray on the truck, “literally shook to pieces”.
+Back in Darwin he organised an ongoing roster using the truck to carry supplies, although he reports that over a dozen or so trips the original timber tray on the truck, "literally shook to pieces".
 He also worked with the NTCAR to organise wider awareness of and support for the action around the country.
 He was elected as a delegate to the Waterside Workers Federation’s All Ports Conference in Sydney, where he was instrumental in a decision to levy $1.00 per member nationally to support the Gurindji action.

 The Gurindji struggle lasted nine years.
-In Daguragu the Gurindji petitioned the Governor General, Lord Casey, for return of their land.
+In Daguragu the Gurindji petitioned the governor-general, Lord Casey, for return of their land.
 Although this was refused, they set about establishing a permanent settlement, constructing shelters, planting trees, establishing a vegetable garden and eventually building a store and more substantial housing.
-In March 1971, the Gurindji formed the ‘Murramulla Gurindji Company’ to further press their claim.
+In March 1971, the Gurindji formed the Murramulla Gurindji Company to further press their claim.
 Manning continued to make regular visits of support throughout this period.

 The strike highlighted for the wider community the poor conditions and discriminatory conditions under which many indigenous people were forced to live.
-It also provided impetus to the growing Land Rights movement Australia wide.
+It also provided impetus to the growing land rights movement Australia wide.

-The Whitlam Government came to power in 1972 on a platform in support of Aboriginal Land Rights.
-On 16 August 1975 Prime Minister Whitlam travelled to Daguragu and, creating a now famous image, symbolically handed soil to Vincent Lingiari, transferring leasehold title to the Gurindji people.
+The Whitlam government came to power in 1972 on a platform in support of Aboriginal land rights.
+On 16 August 1975 Prime Minister Gough Whitlam travelled to Daguragu and, creating a now famous image, symbolically handed soil to Lingiari, transferring leasehold title to the Gurindji people.
 In 1985 the Minister for Aboriginal Affairs, Clyde Holding presented freehold title.
 Manning was invited to both ceremonies by the Gurindji people.